 Yes.
-The Death Benefit is the balance in your Individual Account on the date of your death.
+The Death Benefit is the balance in your Individual Account on the date of distribution to your beneficiary.
 The Death Benefit is fully described in Section 5.4.

 When Should NEAP Be Notified of My Death?

 It is important that NEAP be notified of your death and receive a copy of your death certificate as soon as possible.